International Society for Extracellular Vesicles

+ISEV has several committees (Meetings and Programs, Science and Journals, Rigor and Standardization, Education, Translation, Regulation, and Advocacy Committee, and Communications and Membership) focused on advancing research and promoting awareness in the EVs.
+Each committee has specific roles and goals.

 Meetings

-As part of its mission to promote scientific research and education, the society hosts an annual meeting and educational event as well as numerous workshops on defined EV-related topics.
+As part of its mission to promote scientific research and education, the society hosts annual meetings and educational event as well as numerous workshops on defined EV-related topics.
 The society also co-sponsors or endorses related events.

 Workshops and scientific seminars

 ISEV workshops began with a meeting on extracellular RNA (New York City, 2012), and continue to include one to two meetings per year.
 During widespread restrictions on in-person meetings during the COVID-19 pandemic, ISEV introduced the "Extracellular Vesicle Club," a weekly virtual event featuring presentations and moderated discussion of scientific publications.

 Endorsed or co-sponsored events

 The society has directly or indirectly supported EV-related events around the world.
-These include meetings of the UK, French, and Spanish and Portuguese EV Societies (GEIVEX), a course of the European Molecular Biology Laboratory, Keystone Symposia conferences (2016 and 2018), Gordon Research Conferences (2016, 2018, and 2022), a Cold Spring Harbor Asia Meeting (2016), and others.
+These include meetings of the UK, French, and Spanish and Portuguese EV Societies (GEIVEX), a course of the European Molecular Biology Laboratory, Keystone Symposia (2016 and 2018), Gordon Research Conferences (2016, 2018, and 2022), a Cold Spring Harbor Asia Meeting (2016), and others.